 Ceremonies scheduled in area communities

-Memorial Day observances are scheduled on Monday, May 28 in Waupaca, King, New London, Clintonville, Weyauwega, Fremont, Scandinavia, Iola, Manawa, Ogdensburg and Hortonville.
+Memorial Day observances are scheduled on Monday, May 27 in Waupaca, King, New London, Clintonville, Weyauwega, Fremont, Scandinavia, Iola, and Manawa.

 Following are the schedules for each community:

 Waupaca The Veterans of Foreign Wars Post 1037 and Auxiliary will open its Memorial Day program with a waterside ceremony at 9 a.m.
 Monday, May 28, in Rotary Riverview Park, located behind Main Street in Waupaca.
 Those who are able to walk are asked to park on North Main Street and use the ramp to get to the bandstand.
 People who do not want to stand may bring lawn chairs.
 The Waupaca High School band will perform under the direction of Mark Kryshak.
 The VFW honor guard will fire rifles in honor of those who have fallen in service to their country.
 Logan Chelberg and Kelsey Leaf will sound Taps at the end of the ceremony.
 In case of inclement weather, the program will be held in Waupaca High School’s performing Arts Center.